 The Hermitage Property is comprised of one (1) map-staked license containing 129 claims covering 3,225 hectares in southern Newfoundland.
 Gold In the third quarter ended March 31, 2022, the Company entered into property purchase agreement with Altius under which Altius transferred to the Company its 100% interest in the Hermitage Property in consideration for the issuance of 500,000 common shares of the Company, subject to the retention by Altius of a 2.0% NSR from all commercial production on the Hermitage Property.
 The Buchans Property, consisting of 305 map staked claims in five licenses (one shared with the Mary March JV) totalling 7,677 hectares, abuts the north-west side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Beothuk Lake.
+On December 14, 2023, the Company announced that it had completed the compilation of a large amount of historical data relating to its claims in the vicinity of the historic Buchans Mine in Central Newfoundland.
 Zinc-silver- lead-copper- gold 100% ownership subject to a 2% NSR royalty payable to Altius.
 During the year ended June 30, 2022, the Company wrote off the aggregate balance of \$7,733,885 with respect to the Buchans and Mary March Joint Venture properties as it did not have any significant exploration programs planned on this property in the near future.
 The Mary March Joint Venture consists of four Fee Simple Grants consisting of five separate land parcels and two map-staked licenses (one shared with the Buchans Property) totaling 92 claims totaling 2,834 hectares located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
 Zinc-silver- lead copper- gold A 56% interest and right of first refusal on the remaining 44% interest held by Glencore plc, the Company's joint venture partner.
 The Company is the operator.
 During the year ended June 30, 2022, the Company wrote off the aggregate balance of its investment of \$7,733,885 with respect to the Buchans and Mary March Joint Venture properties as it did not have any significant exploration programs planned on this property in the near future.